Cradle Ash

 Superstition

 According to rumours, the first week after a child is born is the most dangerous and the most likely time for them to be snatched by the Koushan Mai.
 To prevent this, the placenta - or afterbirth - is burned along with various herbs and flowers.
 The selection of plants varies from place to place, with each village having a combination they believe is the best for deterring would-be child snatchers.
-Common choices, however, include Elian's breath or King's grace.
-As the fire burns, various prayers are offered up to Elian, the Lord of Fire, asking for him to bring his protection to the child.
+Common choices, however, include Elian's breath or Lord's grace.
+As the fire burns, various prayers are offered up to Elian, the Monarch of Fire, asking for him to bring his protection to the child.
 The resulting ash is then spread on the bottom of the child's cradle every night for the first seven days of its life.

 Fact or Fiction?